 The Company also has assets that are required to be recorded at fair value on a non-recurring basis when the estimated future cash flows provide indicators that the asset may be impaired.
+In addition, we compare the carrying values of our indefinite-lived intangible assets to fair value on at least an annual basis.
+During fiscal 2014, radio FCC licenses with a carrying value of \$117 million were written down to fair value of \$71 million resulting in an impairment charge of \$46 million, which was recorded in Restructuring and impairment charges in the Consolidated Statement of Income.
+The radio FCC license fair values were derived from market transactions, which is a Level 3 valuation technique, and were determined in connection with the plan to sell Radio Disney stations.
 During fiscal years 2013 and 2012, the Company recorded film production cost impairment charges of \$100 million and \$121 million, respectively.
-At September 28, 2013, the aggregate carrying value of the films for which we prepared the fair value analyses in fiscal 2013 was \$142 million.
-At September 29, 2012, the aggregate carrying value of the films for which we prepared the fair value analyses in fiscal 2012 was \$172 million.
-These impairment charges are reported in "Costs and expenses" in the Consolidated Statements of Income.
-The film impairment charges reflected the excess of the unamortized cost of the impaired films over their estimated fair value using discounted cash flows, which is a level 3 valuation technique.
+The aggregate carrying values of the films for which we prepared the fair value analyses in fiscal years 2013 and 2012 were \$142 million and \$172 million, respectively.
+These impairment charges are reported in Costs of services in the Consolidated Statements of Income.
+The film impairment charges reflected the excess of the unamortized cost of the impaired films over their estimated fair value using discounted cash flows, which is a Level 3 valuation technique.